The Aoyagi Laboratory, Tujunga

 Project Snapshot

-The Aoyagi’s back garden serves as a laboratory.
+Our back garden serves as our laboratory.
 It’s an ever-evolving, jubilant celebration of foothill native foliage full of fragrance and life.
-The California Native Plant Society featured a tour of this garden’s fire-defensive features in Flora, its seasonal magazine.
+The California Native Plant Society featured a tour of its’ fire-defensive features in Flora, the organization’s seasonal magazine.

 Plant Palettes

-Want to create a fire-defensive, water-sinking, world-saving garden?
-Check out the plant palette we chose for the Aoyagi garden, and see more IdealMow Lawn and Meadow options.
+Want to create your own fire-defensive, water-sinking, world-saving garden?
+Check out the plant palette we chose for the Aoyagi Lav, and see more IdealMow Lawn and Meadow options.
 Save your favorite ideas in Pinterest.